rvorias/ind_knn_ad/readme.md

 ## Design considerations

 - Data is processed in single images to avoid batch statistics interference.
-- I decided to implement greedy kcenter from scratch, it's pretty slow.
+- I decided to implement greedy kcenter from scratch and there is room for improvement.
 - `torch.nn.AdaptiveAvgPool2d` for feature map resizing, `torch.nn.functional.interpolate` for score map resizing.

-(Kind of arbitrary.)
+---

 ## Acknowledgements